swich11/item-sorter/README.md

 ### src/robot_description
 Package that holds custom end-effector description for visualisation
 ### src/sys_viz
 Package that handles launching all needed nodes, and custom rviz2 configuration.
+Also contains launch files for starting the system.
 ### src/teensy_pkg
 Package for interfacing with custom end-effector via teensy
 ### src/transforms